itsjoshuagraves/digitalgarden/content/tools/_index.md

 ---
 title: Tools for Designers & Leaders
-summary: "A collection of articles I've written, plus guides for leaders, workshop facilitators, and other curious people."
+summary: "A collection of articles I've written, guides for leaders and workshop facilitators, and reference material."
 type: summary-page
 ---